Contact Us for a Free Consultation (213) 542-0979

 • figure out what the law says, and

-• what, if anything, we can do to keep you out of jail or prison.
+• what, if anything, can we do to keep you out of jail or prison?

 Of course, any great criminal defense attorney is going to look to see if you have a defense, but in these types of cases, you're certainly not going to be able to manufacture a defense.